srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. Verify that your AZ-220 dashboard is being displayed.

-1. On the _rg-az220_ resource group tile, click **dps-az220-training-{your-id}**
+1. On the **rg-az220** resource group tile, click **dps-az220-training-{your-id}**

-    When you first open your Device Provisioning Service instance, it will display the _Overview_ blade.
-As you can see, the area at the top of this blade provides some essential information about your DPS instance, such as status, datacenter location and subscription.
+    When you first open your Device Provisioning Service instance, it will display the Overview information.
+As you can see, the area at the top of the blade provides some essential information about your DPS instance, such as status, datacenter location and subscription.
 This blade also provides the _Quick Links_ section, which provide access to:

     * [Azure IoT Hub Device Provisioning Service Documentation](https://docs.microsoft.com/en-us/azure/iot-dps/)
     * [Learn more about IoT Hub Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps)
     * [Device Provisioning concepts](https://docs.microsoft.com/en-us/azure/iot-dps/concepts-service)
     * [Pricing and scale details](https://azure.microsoft.com/en-us/pricing/details/iot-hub/)

-    You can explore these links to learn more.
+    When time permits, you can come back and explore these links.

 #### Task 2: View features of Device Provisioning Service using the navigation menu

-1. Take a minute to scan the left navigation area options.
+1. Take a minute to scan the left-side menu options.

-    As you might expect, these options open blades that provide access to activity logs, properties and feature of the DPS instance.
+    As you might expect, these options open panes that provide access to activity logs, properties and feature of the DPS instance.

 1. On the left-side menu, near the top, click **Activity log**

-    As the name implies, this blade gives you access to a log that can be used to review activities and diagnose issues.
+    As the name implies, this pane gives you access to a log that can be used to review activities and diagnose issues.
 You can also define queries that help with routine tasks.
 Very handy.

-1. On the left navigation area, under **Settings**, click **Quick Start**.
+1. On the left-side menu, under **Settings**, click **Quick Start**.

-    This blade lists the steps to start using the Iot Hub Device Provisioning Service, links to documentation and shortcuts to other blades for configuring DPS.
+    This pane lists the steps to start using the Iot Hub Device Provisioning Service, links to documentation and shortcuts to other blades for configuring DPS.

-1. On the left navigation area, under **Settings**, click **Shared access policies**.
+1. On the left-side menu, under **Settings**, click **Shared access policies**.

-    This blade provides management of access policies, lists the existing policies and the associated permissions.
+    This pane provides management of access policies, lists the existing policies and the associated permissions.

-1. On the left navigation area, under **Settings**, click **Linked IoT hubs**.
+1. On the left-side menu, under **Settings**, click **Linked IoT hubs**.

     Here you can see the linked IoT Hub from earlier.
 The Device Provisioning Service can only provision devices to IoT hubs that have been linked to it.
 Linking an IoT hub to an instance of the Device Provisioning service gives the service read/write permissions to the IoT hub's device registry; with the link, a Device Provisioning service can register a device ID and set the initial configuration in the device twin.
 Linked IoT hubs may be in any Azure region.
 You may link hubs in other subscriptions to your provisioning service.

-1. On the left navigation area, under **Settings**, click **Certificates**.
+1. On the left-side menu, under **Settings**, click **Certificates**.

     Here you can manage the X.509 certificates that can be used to secure your Azure IoT hub using the X.509 Certificate Authentication.
 You will investigate X.509 certificates in a later lab.

-1. On the left navigation area, under **Settings**, click **Manage enrollments**.
+1. On the left-side menu, under **Settings**, click **Manage enrollments**.

     Here you can manage the enrollment groups and individual enrollments.